- 1 How can I make the lotus position easier?

 - Draw your knees as close together as possible.

 - Rest your hands on your knees with your palms facing up.

-Why is the lotus position uncomfortable?
+Is the lotus position difficult?

 How do you sit in meditation?